OmniFusion: Simultaneous Multilingual Multimodal Translations via Modular Fusion: Related Work

-\textbf{Modality Fusion:} With the rapid development of multimodal foundation models, a key challenge is how to effectively integrate speech and image modalities into text-centric LLMs.
-Some approaches \citep{Abdin2024-ez, Xu2025-fv, gemmateam2025gemma3technicalreport} process each modality with separate encoders and merge them later within the LLM backbone.
+\textbf{Modality Fusion:} A key challenge is how to effectively integrate speech and image modalities into text-centric LLMs.
+Some approaches \citep{Abdin2024-ez, Xu2025-fv, gemmateam2025gemma3technicalreport} process each modality with separate encoders and merge them within the LLM.
 In contrast, models such as \citep{ye2025omnivinci} enable early interaction between vision and audio modalities, facilitating better cross-modal alignment.
-Beyond the timing of modality interaction, ongoing research also investigates the design of modality projectors \citep{verdini2024connect, gaido2024speech} and the use of continuous versus discrete tokens for non-text modalities \citep{zhan-etal-2024-anygpt, li2025discrete}, balancing the trade-offs between latency and translation quality.
+Beyond the timing of such interaction, recent works also investigates the design of modality projectors \citep{verdini2024connect, gaido2024speech} and the use of discrete tokens \citep{zhan-etal-2024-anygpt, li2025discrete}, balancing between latency and translation quality.